kerokero5150/GrapplerMinus/README.md

 ## License
 Grappler Minus is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Your personal use is permitted, but not for sale.<BR><BR>
 The copyright and handling of "SoftSP DIY" is subject to the [MFA2 WorkShop](http://www.mfa2lab.com) license. used with permission.

+## Special Thanks

+I would like to express many thanks to the following our friends.
+They helped with this project:

+Wing Yeung, MFA2 WorkShop(Aka.KbooHK)
+Chris Torrence, Assembly Lines
+Bradly Bell (Aka.
+BTB)
+Petar Puskarich